TizianaAndreaOrlando/Python_Random_Data/README(English).md

 ## Mentions

 I want to say that this project was built by me except by just one file that was acquired from another user of GitHub which provides to the community a list of Surnames (In this case I used a list of Surnames from the UK).
+I would love to remember who was the user but I couldn't find it again.